abey79/calc/README.md

 ## What's this?

-I took the May 2023 session of [David Beazley](https://www.dabeaz.com)'s [Write a compiler course](https://www.dabeaz.com/compiler.html)—which I highly recommand.
-As course work, I wrote a compiler for Wabbit (a statically-typed laguage designed for the course) in Rust.
+I took the May 2023 session of [David Beazley](https://www.dabeaz.com)'s [Write a compiler course](https://www.dabeaz.com/compiler.html)—which I highly recommend.
+As course work, I wrote a compiler for Wabbit (a statically-typed language designed for the course) in Rust.

 Although my project was a success, I was dissatisfied with the architecture and decided to rewrite everything from scratch... again.
 The goal was to implement a smaller language (basically a calculator) to focus on an architecture that would easily scale to Wabbit and beyond, using the learnings from the course.